CSCI-3349-S25/lab2/README.md

 ### Overview
 1. Clone the lab repo down to your own machine.
 [Here's a link to detailed directions for doing this with GitHub Desktop and with git from the command line](https://github.com/CSCI-3349-S25/git-instructions).
-2. Complete the lab in the Colab notebook, as described below in Part 2.
+2. Complete the lab in the Colab notebook, as described below in Parts 1 and 2.
 3. Share your Colab notebook with me and the TAs, as described in the notebook.
 4. Download, add, commit, and push your notebook to your repo.